software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 In the eighth user story, "{{site.sprint_2_user_story_8}}", we need to display the information related to the answers of a quiz's questions.
 For this use-case we can implement a GET method endpoint `/api/quizzes/{id}/answers`.
 We should implement similar error handling for this endpoint as in the `/api/quizzes/{id}` endpoint.

+The remaining user stories include both backend-related and frontend-related tasks.
+For example, for the _fifth user story_ we could have the following tasks:

+1. Add a QuizRestController class and a method for the /api/quizzes endpoint which returns published quizzes
+2. Add a React component which lists published quizzes

 Before starting to implement the frontend features, we should test that the endpoints work as expected.
 GET method endpoints are easy to test with a web browser by just visiting the endpoint URL, for example <http://localhost:8080/api/quizzes>.
 POST method endpoints can be tested with tools such as [Postman](https://www.postman.com/).

 {: .note }